infinum/wordpress-handbook/Development environment/Laravel Valet setup.md

 ## Setting up the site

 Valet has a built-in WordPress driver, so it supports running WordPress.
-You can serve your sites in two ways—using the `park` or `link` option.
+You can serve your sites in two ways — by using the `park` or `link` option.

 The `park` option can be used to add a whole folder to Valet.
 Every folder in there will then be mapped to a site and get its own `.dev` domain.
 So, if you add `~/Sites` folder to Valet and have a subfolder in there named `wp-valet`, the content of that folder will be served when you visit `http://wp-valet.dev` in your browser.
-No setup required.
+No setup is required.
 The `link` option can be used to serve a single site, without adding a whole directory.

 ```sh
 $ mkdir ~/Sites